FIWARE/tutorials.NGSI-v2/docs/iot-over-mqtt.md

 The UltraLight 2.0 IoT Agent will only send or interpret messages using the [UltraLight 2.0](https://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual) syntax, however it can be used to send and receive messages over multiple **transport** mechanisms.
-Therefore we are able to use the same FIWARE generic enabler to connect to a wider range of IoT devices.
+Therefore, we are able to use the same FIWARE generic enabler to connect to a wider range of IoT devices.

 <h4>Mosquitto MQTT Broker</h4>